Trent Beretta: New York Wrestling Connection (2004–2007, 2017)

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment / WWE (2007-2013)

 Florida Championship Wrestling (2007–2009)

 Between August 2007 and January 2008, Marasciulo had several tryout matches for WWE, using the ring name Greg Cardona.
 He was signed to a WWE contract and began wrestling in Florida Championship Wrestling (FCW) under the ring name Greg Jackson.
 His name was later changed to Trent Barreta, then tweaked to Trent Beretta.
 He also competed under a mask as The Girl From Mexico in an attempt to become the first Queen of FCW, but was eliminated in the second round by Angela Fong.
-Beretta would soon form a tag team with Caylen Croft called The Dude Busters.
+Beretta would soon form a tag team with Caylen Croft called the "Dude Busters".
 Together, they would defeat Tyler Reks on May 30, 2009, to win the FCW Florida Tag Team Championship after Reks' tag team partner, Johnny Curtis, failed to appear.
 On July 23, Barreta and Croft lost the title to Justin Angel and Kris Logan.
 The Dude Busters reclaimed the title when Croft and Curt Hawkins, their new ally, defeated the Rotundos (Bo and Duke) on November 19.
 Barreta was officially recognized as a champion alongside Croft and Hawkins, and was allowed to defend the title alongside either Croft or Hawkins via the Freebird Rule.
 On January 14, 2010, at an FCW television taping, the Dude Busters lost the Florida Tag Team Championship to The Fortunate Sons (Brett DiBiase and Joe Hennig).

-The Dude Busters (2009–2010)
+Dude Busters (2009–2010)

 On the December 1, 2009, episode of ECW on Syfy, Marasciulo, under the respelled name of Trent Barreta, and Caylen Croft debuted as villains, squashing a tag team.
 The duo would then feud with Goldust and Yoshi Tatsu, which culminated in a loss to Goldust and Tatsu in a match to determine the number one contenders to the Unified WWE Tag Team Championship on the February 9, 2010, episode of ECW.
 When the ECW brand ended in February 2010, its roster became free agents.
 Barreta and Croft signed with SmackDown, making their debut for the brand on February 19 in a losing effort against Cryme Tyme.
 Barreta and Croft would then feud with The Hart Dynasty, but could never manage a win against them.
 In April, they began using their Dude Busters name again, which they had seemingly dropped since debuting in ECW.
 The Dude Busters then turned into fan favorites when they entered into a feud with the Gatecrashers (Curt Hawkins and Vance Archer) in August.
 The Dude Busters then earned their first tag team victory since joining the SmackDown roster when they defeated the Gatecrashers on the August 26 episode of Superstars.